nixnutnz/YaBBForum/UPDATING.md

 	To contribute to development or help in any way use the contacts on the sites above.

-	Looking for help from experts in graphics, proof reading, beta testing, Perl coding,
+	Looking for help from experts in graphics, proof reading, beta testing, Perl coding, HTML guru's,

 	style sheets & ideas people, all working to bring this fantastic free software to perfection & beyond.